ngkhh/Nexercise/README.md

 # Nexercise
-Currently, the server and client is not working.
+server and or client doesnt work AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
-The Dot matrix test creates an M and W pattern on it.